kusuml04/KusumlataBookStore/KusumlataBookStore/README.txt

    Add  _EditAndBackToListButton.cshtml inside Shared folder

    After that Modify the _CreateAndBackToListButton.cshtml,  _EditAndBackToListButton.cshtml  and Upsert.cshtml   2023-04-13    1655

+  Facing an error, when i am adding data it is now shoing on my Category List.

   ************************* Complete  Assignment Part #2   ***************************    2023-04-13      1800